 There are two conditions for Positive Divergence.

-Stockshould form Lower low in it’sprices on closing basis in chart.
+- The stock should form Lower low in its prices on a closing basis in the chart.

 If see above image, in a Down Trend Bharat Finance changed its direction and the price went up after positive divergence formed in Daily Chart on 26-10-2018.

 Do not jump straight away to buy a stock when you find a positive divergence.
 At which RSI value the positive Divergence formed also matters.